DevExpress-Examples/maui-tab-view-get-started/CS/GenerateTabItemsFromDataSource/Readme.md

 Register [your personal NuGet feed](https://nuget.devexpress.com/) as a package source in Visual Studio, if you are not an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have not yet registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/).

-Install the **DevExpress.Maui.Navigation** package from your NuGet feed.
+Install the **DevExpress.Maui.Controls** package from your NuGet feed.

-In the *MauiProgram.cs* file, call the `UseDevExpress` method to register handlers for the [TabView](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabView) and other DevExpress controls:
+In the *MauiProgram.cs* file, call the `UseDevExpress` method to register handlers for the [TabView](http://docs.devexpress.com/MAUI/DevExpress.Maui.Controls.TabView) and other DevExpress controls:

 ```cs
 using Microsoft.Maui;